rstacruz/cheatsheets/goby.md

 end
 ```

-`get_block` is not a method but a **keyword** to retrive a given block argument as a block object.
+`get_block` is not a method but a **keyword** to retrieve a given block argument as a block object.
 By this, you can pass around or `call` the given block arguments as block objects.

 ### Closure